premAI-io/benchmarks/docs/llama2.md

 | ctransformers        |      -       |      -        | 21.24 ± 0.81 | 34.08 ± 4.78 |

 *(Data updated: `02th December 2023`)

+*Note: Although benchmarking for pytorch transformers on mac is possible.
+But, we are not doing it, since it is very much time taking, and so makes it very less significant.